thenativeweb/isansi/README.md

 ## Quick start

-First you need to add a reference to isansi in your application.
+First you need to add a reference to isansi in your application:

 ```javascript
 const isAnsi = require('isansi').default;